-• You have another group health insurance policy that is the primary payor for the hospital stay. • Medicare Part A is the primary payor for the hospital stay.
-Note: If you exhaust your Medicare hospital benefits and do not want to use your Medicare lifetime reserve days, then we will become the primary payor and you do need precertification. • Other services Certain services require prior authorization from us.
-You must obtain prior authorization for: Certain drugs; see Section 5(f) on page 68.
-Contact Express Scripts at 855-315-8527 for additional information and prior authorization.
-Select drugs that are excluded from the Plan's prescription drug formulary (visit www.
-SambaPlans.com/health-benefit-plan/ for a list of these drugs).
+Certain services require prior authorization from us.
+You must obtain prior authorization for:

+- Certain drugs; see Section 5(f) on page 73.
+Contact Express Scripts at 855-315-8527 for additional information and prior authorization. - Select drugs that are excluded from the Plan's prescription drug formulary (visit www.SambaPlans.com/health-benefit-plan/ for a list of these drugs).
 Prior authorization for medical necessity is required for these excluded drugs.
 Contact Express Scripts at 855-315-8527.
 See Section 5(f).
-Prescription drug benefits for additional information.
-Surgical treatment of morbid obesity (bariatric surgery).
-Contact Cigna/CareAllies at 800-887-9735. • Organ/tissue transplants.
+Prescription drug benefits for additional information. - Surgical treatment of morbid obesity (bariatric surgery).
+Contact Cigna/CareAllies at 800-887-9735. - Organ/tissue transplants.
 The prior authorization process for organ/tissue transplants is more extensive than the normal authorization process.
 Before your initial evaluation as a potential candidate for a transplant procedure, you or your doctor must contact the CareAllies Cigna LIFESOURCE Transplant Unit at 800-668-9682 to initiate the pretransplant evaluation.
-See Section 5 (b) on page 57.
-Services for genetic testing.
-Call SAMBA at 800-638-6589 or 301-984-1440 (for TDD, use 301-984-4155). • Durable medical equipment.
-Call Cigna/CareAllies at 800-887-9735 Home infusion therapy.
-Contact Cigna/CareAllies at 800-887-9735 Home nursing care.
-Contact Cigna/CareAllies at 800-887-9735 • Speech therapy.
-Contact Cigna/CareAllies at 800-887-9735 Outpatient spinal procedure.
-Call Cigna/CareAllies at 800-887-9735 • Gender reassignment surgery to treat gender dysphoria supported by a qualified mental health professional.
-You must obtain prior authorization for the surgery even if the proposed treatment is outside of the 50 United States .
+See Section 5(b) on page 61. - Intensive outpatient program treatment, partial hospitalization, electroconvulsive therapy, and extended outpatient treatment visits (beyond 45-50 minutes) for mental health or substance misuse treatment.
+Contact Cigna/CareAllies at 800-887-9735. - Services for genetic testing.
+Call SAMBA at 800-638-6589 or 301-984-1440 (for TDD, use 301-984-4155). - Certain outpatient procedures, including services such as: skin removal or enhancement; treatment of varicose veins; and eye, ear, nose and throat procedures.
+Contact Cigna/ CareAllies at 800-887-9735. - Unlisted outpatient procedures.
+Contact Cigna/CareAllies at 800-887-9735. - Certain musculoskeletal procedures, such as orthopedic surgeries and injections.
+Contact Cigna/ CareAllies at 800-887-9735. - Durable medical equipment.
+Call Cigna/CareAllies at 800-887-9735. - Home infusion therapy.
+Contact Cigna/CareAllies at 800-887-9735. - Home nursing care.
+Contact Cigna/CareAllies at 800-887-9735. - Speech therapy.
+Contact Cigna/CareAllies at 800-887-9735.

+- Outpatient spinal procedures.
+Call Cigna/CareAllies at 800-887-9735. - Gender reassignment surgery to treat gender dysphoria supported by a qualified mental health professional.
+You must obtain prior authorization for the surgery even if the proposed treatment is outside of the 50 United States.

 You, your representative, your doctor or facility must call Cigna/CareAllies at 800-887-9735 prior to services being rendered.
-See Section (5b) on page 50.
-Warning: We will reduce our Plan allowance by 20% if no one contacts us for prior authorization for the listed " Other services ."
-In addition, if the services are not medically necessary, we will not pay any benefits.
-Exceptions You do not need precertification, prior authorization, or prior approval in these cases: 1 • If you have other group health insurance, including Medicare, that is the primary payer. • The procedure is performed outside the United States, except as noted above .
+See Section 5(b) on page 54.